GLOBAL MARKETS-China inflation relief sends stocks, dollar higher

 "On the assumption that the succession goes smoothly, I would assume that foreign investor inflows will continue," said Andrew Bresler, director at Saxo Capital Markets based in Singapore.

-The Turkish lira edged down 0.1 percent, but was up from Thursday's record low.
+The Turkish lira fell again, though it was up from Thursday's record low.
 The market is anxious over government plans to push through an executive presidential system.

 Crude oil extended gains after bouncing overnight on a U.S. government report showing hefty draws in diesel and gasoline.